kuzzleio/kuzzle/doc/2/framework/classes/plugin-context/properties/index.md

 The `PluginContext` class is passed to the plugins as an argument of the [init](/core/2/some-link) method.

-It contains various accessors, constructors and helpers thats allows to interact with Kuzzle.
+It contains various accessors, constructors and helpers that allow to interact with Kuzzle.

 ## `accessors`